 If you are not in the United States, you should know that your personal information will be processed in the United States.
 That’s where we live and work, sorry.

-In the ridiculously low-chance but unfortunate event of a data breach, we will contact you and the relevant authorities within 72 hours.
+In the ridiculously low-chance but unfortunate event of a data breach, we will contact you and the relevant authorities within 72 hours of discovery.

 Yes, we do.